1) BETTER EDUCATION FOR OUR YOUNG PEOPLE

 I’m pushing for Teesside to benefit from greater investment in the green technology of the future, like Hydrogen, Wind Power and Carbon Capture and Storage.
 I will be campaigning for a new green power plant in Teesside and for us to become an area of wind power expertise.
 In Parliament, I chair the All-Party Group on Hydrogen, which explores the benefits of investing in a Hydrogen powered economy and I am working closely with the Tees Valley Mayor to help our area lead the way in this sector.
 That way, we can secure local jobs, create even more and benefit our precious local environment.
 We’re a coastal town – good air quality for our local shores and marine life is so important.
 Moving to green industries will help protect our environment and deliver a cleaner, greener future.

-6) CAMPAIGNING FOR A PROPER PIER IN REDCAR
+6) CAMPAIGNING FOR A NEW POOL IN ESTON AND A PROPER PIER IN REDCAR